 A historic house, museum and vibrant centre for the arts, Ruskin’s former home has a wealth of things to see and do for the whole family.
 Brantwood offers a fascinating insight into the world of John Ruskin and the last 28 years of his life spent in the Lakes.
 Filled with many fine paintings, beautiful furniture and Ruskin’s personal treasures, the house retains the character of its famous resident.
 Our visitors are free to explore the rooms and house stewards are on hand to answer questions.
 There are a range of quizzes and activities for children to enjoy.

-service until 1936 when she was retired, being
+until 1936 when she was retired, being converted

-derelict, she was given a new hull, engine, boiler
+she was given a new hull, engine, boiler and most

-and most of the superstructure.
-She is back in
+of the superstructure.
+She is back in service as a